dvbrown/Pipelines/Ruffus_python/pindel_mtDNA/README.md

 Preprocessing of these bamfiles by GATK local realignment is recommended.
 The reference genome file also needs to be prepared so GATK can utilize it.

-Preparing a fasta sequence dictionary
+Preparing a fasta sequence dictionary using picard tools
 ```
 java -jar CreateSequenceDictionary.jar R= ref.fasta O= ref.dict
 ```

-Preparing a fasta index
+Preparing a fasta index using samtools
 ```
 samtools faidx ref.fasta
 ```